slipstream/SlipStreamDocumentation/docs/advanced_tutorial/images.rst

 Currently SlipStream takes a very simple approach to managing network connectivity to virtual machines.
-On clouds that support it, SlipStream will create a security group (set of firewall rules) called "slipstream_managed" that allows access on any port from anywhere.
+On clouds that support it, SlipStream will create a security group (set of cloud-level (not VM OS) firewall rules) called "slipstream_managed" that allows access on any port from anywhere.

 When you use the standard shared image definitions, the "slipstream_managed" security group will be used, allowing the